ryvoxr/notebook/school/history/apush/unit-4/assignments/assignment-4.md

 the United States
 - The bank was privately managed and operated under a government charter
     - Government owned 20% of its stock
-- Bank was made to stabilize tha nation's money supply
+- Bank was made to stabilize the nation's money supply

 Henry Clay and Daniel Webster wanted to extend the bank's charter
 - Hoped to force Jackson into a veto that would split the Democrats